 In Berlin today, there are over 25 digital television channels that can be received over the air.
 The situation is similar all across Germany.
 But very few Germans watch terrestrial TV.
-About 90 percent have cable and/or satellite TV.
+About 90 percent of TV viewers have cable and/or satellite.
 But even if you want to watch over-the-air TV in Germany, it isn’t free and you’ll need a TV set that works with Germany’s PAL TV standard.
 If you bring your normal TV set or display — even a digital one — from the US or Canada, you won’t be able to view any of the German channels.
 (It’s the same in Austria and Switzerland.)

 There are also German cable and satellite services that offer programming similar or identical to cable and satellite channels in the US and Canada (BBC, CNN, Discovery, MSNBC, movie channels, etc.).
 But a standard US TV set won’t work with those services either.
 How do you deal with this problem?

 TV and DVD Options / Solutions for Germany